AWS, GO

 ZIP the package

-Zip main.zip main
+Zip aws-lambda-demo-go.zip main

 Importing archive to S3